Class 3 Email - email@example.com

 Welcome to Class 3!

-Class 3 is made up of Year 3 and Year 4 and are led by Miss Humphries and Miss Vivash.
+Class 3 is made up of Year 3 and Year 4 and are led by Mrs Duffy, Mrs Hayward and Mrs Vivash!

 Through vibrant and interesting topics, they improve their basic skills as pupils become more independent and confident learners building their learning power through resilience, reflectiveness, resourcefulness and relationships.